EMDR Therapy in Los Angeles + All California

-Eye Movement Desensitization and Reprocessing (EMDR), developed by psychologist Francine Shapiro, is a common therapeutic modality used in tandem with forms of psychotherapy to treat symptoms of trauma and Post Traumatic Stress Disorder (PTSD).
+Eye movement desensitization and reprocessing (EMDR), developed by psychologist Francine Shapiro, is a common evidence based therapeutic modality used in tandem with forms of psychotherapy to treat symptoms of trauma and Post Traumatic Stress Disorder (PTSD).

 EMDR can be helpful for trauma survivors who experience panic attacks, flashbacks, traumatic memories, nightmares, dissociation, and emotional intensity due to traumatic experiences.

 EMDR’s function is to relieve survivors from the symptoms of trauma that can impact their daily life, relationships, career, and more.
 The technique involves a survivor discussing what comes up for them when they think about the trauma with their therapist and then experiencing bilateral stimulation either visually on a screen or with vibrating items that are held in each hand.

 Over time, the process of EMDR has been proven to reprocess the trauma the survivor faced so memories and triggers don’t feel so emotionally activating.

 Is EMDR Therapy Only Helpful for Major Traumas?

 EMDR can be a therapeutic tool for anyone who wishes to recover from trauma, no matter if it’s a Big T or Little t trauma.

 Big T trauma’s are major events such as car accidents, near death experiences, sexual violence, etc. Little t traumas can include situations and experiences that potentially didn’t feel traumatizing at the time, but over time, has impacted a person’s mental health.
 Some examples of little t traumas can include dysfunctional family dynamics, emotional neglect, and a low-conflict divorce.